Home Shark Introduction Shark Reference Guide Purchase Menu ☰

 Shark reads the new version at startup, updating the system setup with your CNF file, rearranging preferences like calendar dates, file locations, work-stations, debugging options, and adding a starting file name as you like, in this case the last line ("CHAIN START") will start your Shark session with the "START" program.

-Function keys. :F1 to :F10 are the system variables activated by pressing the keys <F1> to <F10>.
+Function keys. :F1 to :F10 are system variables activated by pressing the keys <F1> to <F10>.
 They can be assigned values with the commands = and STORE.
 Example:

 :F1='street'.

 :DATE and :TIME.
 SharkBase stores the date and time internally.
 When SharkBase is started, it reads the system date and time.
-If you have a calendar card, the system date and time is the current date and time; otherwise, the date is January 1, 1980 (or later) and the time is 00:00:00 at the time the computer was started.
-(You can reset the system date and time with the operating system DATE and TIME commands.)
+The system date and time is the current date and time.
+(You can reset the system date and time with the operating system :DATE and :TIME commands if necessary).

 You can set SharkBase’s date and time: